Can I transfer in from another GLP-1 provider?

 Medical Records and Documentation

-We can request your medical records from your current provider, though this may take several days or longer depending on the provider’s responsiveness.
+A new provider can request your medical records from your current provider, though this may take several days or longer depending on the provider’s responsiveness.
 In the meantime, having your own copies of recent lab work, weight loss progress notes, and medication history will help expedite the process.
 You have the legal right to request copies of your medical records from any provider.

 Continuity of Medication